CaseyJames669/MN_SprinklerFitters_Exam/README.md

 ## Key Features

 - **Comprehensive Dataset**: A large collection of Q&A pairs covering critical fire protection topics.
-- **Verified Sources**: Each entry is linked to a specific code section from major NFPA standards and other official sources.
+- **Standardized Sources**: Each entry is linked to a specific code section, with sources formatted as `Authority: [Name], Document: [Title], Section: [Number]`.
 - **Automated Processing**: Python scripts to clean, verify, and enhance the dataset for consistency and accuracy.
 - **Multiple Formats**: Data is available in raw, cleaned, and enhanced JSON, plus text formats optimized for different study platforms.
+- **Unique IDs**: Every Q&A pair has a unique `id` for easy referencing.
+- **Granular Tagging**: A hierarchical tagging system (e.g., `Piping-Materials`, `System-Components`) allows for more precise content filtering.
+- **Structured Answers**: Complex answers with lists or key-value pairs are automatically converted into structured JSON objects for easier programmatic access.

 ---